Middle School Curriculum

 English 8:

-In this course, students strengthen their critical thinking skills and become more effective communicators.
-They learn to analyze grammatical structures in complex sentences and paragraphs and evaluate how diction and syntax can be used intentionally to create a variety of effects.
-With the goal of precise, effective expression, students increase their vocabulary and work on developing a compelling academic writing style.
-This sets students up for success in our high school program, which is also a grammar-based look at the power of words.
-Throughout this course, students will use their understanding of grammar and language, along with critical thinking and knowledge of literary techniques, to thoughtfully analyze classic texts from American literature.
+This course strengthen students’ critical thinking skills and helps them become more effective communicators through reading, writing, speaking, and listening.
+They analyze grammatical structures in complex sentences and paragraphs, evaluating how diction and syntax can be used intentionally to create various effects.
+With the goal of achieving precise, effective expression, students expand their vocabulary and work on developing a compelling academic writing style.
+Throughout this course, students use their understanding of grammar and language, along with critical thinking and knowledge of literary techniques, to thoughtfully analyze classic texts grounded in American literature and other literary traditions.
+This course provides a foundation for student success in the high school English program (which also offers grammar-based exploration through the power of words).

-Prerequisite: A year-long grade of 90% or better in the prior grade-level English course, successfully passing the placement test, high ERB CTP 5 English scores, parental permission, and teacher recommendation.
+Prerequisite: A grade of 93% or better in English 7, high MAP test reading and language scores, and teacher recommendation.

-The honors course relies on the same texts as Literary Analysis & Composition but with greater attention to the impact of language choice on meaning.
-The teacher assumes students have greater facility with their grammar knowledge and can apply it to poignant language analysis.
+This advanced course relies on the same texts as English 8 but with greater attention to the impact of language choice on meaning.
+The expectation is that students have greater facility with their grammar knowledge and can apply it to poignant language analysis.
 The class moves faster through rudimentary ideas to linger in the abstract and nuanced.

 History

-Sixth-grade history is an introduction to the history of the first great civilizations of the world, from beginnings in the Fertile Crescent to Ancient Greece.
-This is the world of the Bible, the historical stage on which God chose to uniquely reveal Himself in time, as recorded in sacred Scripture.
-We discover history through the telling of stories based upon the lives of those who came before us.
+This course is an introduction to the history of the first great civilizations of the world, beginning in the Fertile Crescent to ancient Greece.
+This is the world of the Bible, the historical stage on which God chose to uniquely reveal Himself in time, as recorded in Scripture.
+Students discover history through the telling of stories based upon the lives of those who came before us.

-Seventh-grade history is a global survey of medieval history.
-We examine the rise and fall of the great civilizations in Europe, Asia, Africa, and the Americas.
-We seek to understand and to appreciate similarities and differences between the cultures of the medieval world and their modern-day counterparts.
-We inquire as to how cultures and ideas spread and recognize cause-and-effect relationships at work in the development and decline of civilizations and appreciate the uniqueness of the God of Scripture considering the religions and cultural practices of the medieval world.
+This history course is a global survey of the world’s history and many of the themes of civilization.
+Students examine the rise and fall of the great civilizations in Europe, Asia, Africa, and the Americas.
+The course helps students understand and appreciate similarities and differences between the cultures of the medieval world and the modern-day world.
+Students inquire as to how cultures and ideas spread, recognize cause-and-effect relationships at work in the development and decline of civilizations, and appreciate the uniqueness of God as they consider the religions and cultural practices of the medieval world.

 Mathematics